SupratimRK/web-bulk-email-sender/readme.md

     *   **Single Recipient**: Quickly send a test or one-off email by typing the address directly.
 *   **🎨 Dynamic Personalization**:
     *   Use placeholders like `$name` or `${header}` in your subject and email body (matching your CSV column headers) for personalized messages. **(See 'Using Variables' section below)**
-*   **🖼️ Live Email Preview**:
+*   **🖼️ Enhanced Live Email Preview**:
     *   Instantly see how your drafted or uploaded content will render before sending.
+    *   **Desktop & Mobile Views**: Toggle between a full-width desktop preview and a constrained mobile-width preview using dedicated tabs.
-(Note: Placeholders are not substituted in the preview).
+    *   *(Note: Placeholders are not substituted in the preview).*
+    *   Improved Markdown link handling for robustness and security (`rel="noopener noreferrer"` added to external links).
 *   **📎 Attachment Support**:
     *   Easily attach one or more files to your emails.
+*   **📄 Filename Display**:
+    *   Selected filenames for templates, CSVs, and attachments are now displayed for better user experience.
 *   **👤 Custom Sender Name**:
     *   Optionally override the default sender display name (set in `.env`) for specific campaigns.
 *   **✉️ HTML & Plain Text**: